aahill/quickstart-templates/template-quickstart-python.md

 ### Install the client library

-After installing Python, you can install the client library with:
+You can install the client library with:

 ```console
 pip install --upgrade azure-cognitiveservices-[Product Name]